 Object Lifecycle Management

 You can define lifecycle configuration rules for objects that have a well-defined lifecycle.
-You can use lifecycle configurations for objects you want to switch to different storage classes or delete during their lifecycle, for example:
+For example:

 If you are uploading periodic logs to your bucket, your application might need these logs for a week or a month after creation, and after that you might want to delete them.